About Us

 Hailed by The New York Times for her “radiant, liquid tone,” and “exquisitely phrased” singing and by Opera UK for “a sound of remarkable purity,” HAC Artistic Director and soprano Sarah Brailey enjoys a career that resists specialization.
 Highlights include Handel’s Messiah with the St. Paul Chamber Orchestra, Puccini’s Suor Angelica with the Lorelei Ensemble and Boston Symphony Orchestra, performing with Kanye West and Roomful of Teeth at the Hollywood Bowl, and recording cello and vocal soundscapes for the 2018 Fog x FLO Fujiko Nakaya public art installation in Boston’s Emerald Necklace park system.

 Sarah is a featured soloist on numerous GRAMMY®-nominated albums including New York Polyphony’s Sing Thee Nowell and The Clarion Choir’s recording of Maximilian Steinberg’s Passion Week.
 She also appears as a soloist on the premiere recording of Du Yun’s Angel’s Bone, winner of the 2017 Pulitzer Prize in Music.
-Sarah was the First Prize winner of the 2015 Handel Aria Competition and is a co-founder of Just Bach, a new monthly concert series in Madison.
+Sarah was the First Prize winner of the 2015 Handel Aria Competition.
+She currently teaches on the voice faculty at the University of Wisconsin-Madison and is the Director of Vocal Studies at the University of Chicago.
 Learn more at www.sarahbrailey.com.

 Board of Directors

-Cheryl Bensman-Rowe (founding Artistic Director), Chelsey Bowles, Scott Gendel, Karlos Moser, Chelsie Propst, David Ronis, Dean and Orange Schroeder, Nick Schweitzer, Dan Shea, and Jeff Turk.
+Cheryl Bensman-Rowe (founding Artistic Director) Betty Cohen, Scott Gendel, David Ronis, Orange Schroeder, Nick Schweitzer, Dan Shea, and Jeff Turk.